 Gulf of Venezuela

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
-The Gulf is located in the north of South America, between the Paraguaná Peninsula of Falcón State to the east in Venezuela and the Guajira Peninsula in Colombia to the west.
+The Gulf is located on the north coast of South America, between the Paraguaná Peninsula of Falcón State to the east in Venezuela and the Guajira Peninsula in Colombia to the west.

-The gulf is surrounded by lowlands with little or no cultivation.
+The Gulf is surrounded by lowlands with little or no cultivation.
 It is a shipping route for the petroleum-producing Lake Maracaibo region.
-It is connected in the south to Lake Maracaibo through an artificial navigation canal.
+It is connected south to Lake Maracaibo through an artificial navigation canal.

-Colombia and Venezuela have had a longstanding dispute over control of the gulf that has not been resolved, despite the decades-long negotiations conducted by a bilateral commission.
+Despite decades-long negotiations conducted by a bilateral commission, Colombia and Venezuela have had a longstanding dispute over control of the Gulf that has not been resolved.

 The Guajira Peninsula is located in northern Colombia and northwestern Venezuela, where it is known as the La Guajira Peninsula.
 It is the northernmost peninsula in South America and has an area of 25,000 sq km (9,700 sq mi).